Insight: From cakes to tech, bold startups defy Portugal crisis

 The debt crisis has hammered the economy, depriving it of easy bank loans and state funding, but it is also helping to drive change, forcing entrepreneurs to come up with clever, detailed business plans to be noticed by precious few investors, who typically pick just 1-5 deals from 100 proposals.

-These ideas are slowly beginning to challenge the traditional way of doing business in Portugal that is often criticized as too near-sighted and lacking ambition.
+These ideas are slowly beginning to challenge the traditional way of doing business in Portugal that is often criticised as too near-sighted and lacking ambition.

 "Too many companies that are being set up still think small and are not sustainable enough," said Paulo Andrez, president of the European Trade Association of Business Angels and Seed Funds which invest in promising startups.